sensiolabs/SensioFrameworkExtraBundle/src/Resources/doc/annotations/converters.rst

             converters: true
             disable: ['doctrine.orm', 'datetime']

-To detect which converter is run on a parameter the following process is run:
+To detect which converters are run on a parameter, the following process is
+run:

 * If an explicit converter choice was made with ``@ParamConverter(converter="name")`` the converter with the given name is